Introduction: USB Volume Control and Caps Lock LED - Simple, Cheap, Extensible

 Step 3: Construction

 I used a box I've had for years, left over from a long since forgotten project that never got completed.
-It has dimensions 50x50x20mm and is probably this one from Maplin.
+It has dimensions 50x50x20mm and probably came from Maplin, unfortunately no longer trading in the same form.

 But you will probably be using a different one, so I leave all the mechanical construction details to you.
 You can see well enough from the pictures how I built mine.